3. SW4RM Protocol Specification¶

 -

-- OAuth 2.0 / OpenID Connect integration for external authentication
+- The system integrates OAuth 2.0 and OpenID Connect for external authentication.

-- JWT tokens with configurable expiration (default: 1 hour)
+- The system issues JWT tokens with configurable expiration.
+The default is 1 hour.

-- Role-Based Access Control (RBAC) with fine-grained permissions
+- The system enforces Role-Based Access Control (RBAC) with fine-grained permissions.

 -

-Attribute-Based Access Control (ABAC) for complex authorization scenarios
+The system supports Attribute-Based Access Control (ABAC) for complex authorization scenarios.

 -